wlamnorman/wlamnorman/README.md

 - 👋 Hi, I’m @wlamnorman
 - 👀 I hold a master's degree in mathematics and have since 2022 turned a data scientist.
-- 🌱 I’m currently working on smaller projects to learn and have fun!
+- 🌱 I’m currently working as a quantitative analyst at Abios Gaming AB.
+At my spare time I use github for a couple of projects, mostly private but some public. ;)
 - 📫 How to reach me william-nn@hotmail.se

 <!---